Surfer in the Mist

 “Do you like surfing?”

 “Hmm?”
 The question startled me.
-I was sitting on the black sand Shonan Beach staring at the ocean.
+I was sitting on the black sand of Shonan Beach staring at the ocean.
 I turned and saw Mariko, the woman I had met at Edgar’s wake.
 We were both viewing Edgar’s body laid out in his impeccable blue blazer, ironed white shirt and dark red and blue necktie tied in a Windsor knot.
 Appropriately enough, his wife Lydia insisted his casket command center stage in the living room of their commodious beachside Kamakura home.

 “He was so inspirational,” Mariko remarked after we had shaken hands across Edgar’s body.